d4rkspir1t/actanno-2/readme.md

 ... where the first input points to the folder of the configuration file(s).
 And the second parameter should point to the input images.
 This folder will also be the location of the resulting XML file.

+In addition, it is now possible to load previously created bounding box images and bounding box information purely for relabelling purposes - This is useful when multiple annotators are required for increased validity, but the bounding box placement should not be changed.
+The run command (inside `src`) is:

+`python actanno-v3-labelling_only.py ./supporting_files/labelonlyassign/ /path/to/boundingbox/images/and/xml/`

 ### MySql setup ###
 1. Install MySql and the python mysql connector.
 1. Set up the MySql environment e.g. by: